Mitesh Rameshbhai Patel

-Mitesh Rameshbhai Patel (known as Bakabhai) is an Indian politician.
+Mitesh Rameshbhai Patel (known as Bakabhai) is an Indian politician and Chairperson and Managing Director of Laxmi Protein Products Pvt Ltd located in Vasad, Gujarat.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Anand, Gujarat in the 2019 Indian general election as a member of the Bharatiya Janata Party.
-He recorded a victory by 1,97,718 votes, which is known to be the highest ever in the history of Anand Constituency.

-He defeated Bharatbhai Solanki of Congress, who served as Minister of State under UPAII and is also the son of heavyweight leader MadhavSinh Solanki who served as CM of Gujarat and Minister of External Affairs in Narasimha Rao government.
+He recorded a victory by 197,718 votes.
+He defeated Bharatsinh Madhavsinh Solanki of Indian National Congress, who served as Minister of State under UPAII.

 Career

 He has been associated with the BJP since his young days.
 He has been the Treasurer of Anand, BJP for several years where he worked intensely at the ground level to strengthen the party.
 He worked very closely with the Co-operative societies of Anand.

 He has always worked for the betterment of society.
 BJP's top leadership considered him for the seat after seeing his dedication and commitment level.